What is an FIRC?

 If you specifically require an e-FIRC, simply take the FIRS issued by Mulya to your beneficiary bank (the Indian bank where your INR is settled) and request them to issue the e-FIRC.

-What are the charges for obtaining a FIRC for my Mulya transactions?
+What are the charges for obtaining an FIRC for my Mulya transactions?

 Mulya provides the Foreign Inward Remittance Statement (FIRS) at no cost for all transactions.
 There are no additional fees for generating or issuing a FIRS.
 It will be available for download within 24 hours of the transaction's settlement in your Mulya dashboard and will also be sent to your registered email address.

-Will my client’s name appear as Mulya in the FIRC?
+Will my client’s name appear as Mulya in the FIRA?

 No, the name reflected in the FIRS will not be Mulya.
 The FIRS will display the actual remitter's details, meaning your client’s name will appear as the sender of the funds.